mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 To access the new values for the row, use `apiRef.current.getEditRowsModel` to get all rows in edit mode, then use the id provided to get only the values for the row that was committed.

-You can then decide if you want to send the whole row or only the modified fields, by checking it against the previous row values.
+You can then decide if you want to send the whole row or only the modified fields, by checking them against the previous row values.

 {{"demo": "pages/components/data-grid/editing/RowEditServerSidePersistence.js", "bg": "inline", "defaultCodeOpen": false}}